 Existing law also generally provides for the regulation of professions in this State.
 (Title 54 of NRS) Section 9 of this bill authorizes certain qualified professionals who are licensed in another state or territory of the United States and who are active members of, or the spouse of an active member of, the Armed Forces of the United States, a veteran or the surviving spouse of a veteran to apply for and receive a license by endorsement to practice their respective profession in this State.
 Section 9 also provides that a person who meets such requirements and receives a license by endorsement in certain professions is entitled to at least a 50 percent reduction in the fee for an examination required as a prerequisite to licensure or for initial issuance of a license.
+Similarly, section 40.3 of this bill authorizes certain hearing aid specialists who are licensed in another state or territory of the United States and who are active members of, or the spouse of an active member of, the Armed Forces of the United States, a veteran or the surviving spouse of a veteran to apply for and receive a license by endorsement to practice as a hearing aid specialist in this State.
 Section 10 of this bill requires a regulatory body to develop opportunities for reciprocity of licensure for such persons who hold a professional license that is not recognized by this State.
 Section 11 of this bill requires a regulatory body in certain circumstances to prepare and submit to the Interagency Council on Veterans Affairs an annual report providing information on the number of veterans who have applied for a license, have been issued a license or have renewed a license.

 Section 12 of this bill authorizes certain regulatory bodies of this State to enter into a reciprocal agreement with the corresponding regulatory authority of another state or territory of the United States for the purposes of authorizing and regulating the practice of certain professions concurrently in this State and another jurisdiction.
 Section 12 provides that such a reciprocal agreement must not authorize a person to practice his or her profession concurrently in this State unless the person meets certain credentialing requirements.
-Sections 13, 28 and 33 of this bill authorize certain qualified physicians and certain qualified podiatrists to obtain a license by endorsement to practice in this State if the physician or podiatrist meets certain requirements.
-Section 4 of this bill authorizes a medical facility to employ or contract with a physician to provide health care to a patient of the medical facility.
+Sections 13, 30.5 and 33 of this bill authorize certain qualified physicians and certain qualified podiatrists to obtain an expedited license by endorsement to practice in this State if the physician or podiatrist meets certain requirements.
+Section 14 of this bill authorizes the Board of Medical Examiners to issue a license to practice medicine to certain persons who receive postgraduate education in certain approved residency programs in Canada.

 Sections 20-27 of this bill revise various provisions relating to dentists and dental hygienists.
-Sections 23 and 25 revise provisions relating to the licensing requirements for dentists and dental hygienists, and section 27 establishes a fee for the inspection of a facility required by the Board of Dental Examiners of Nevada to ensure compliance with infection control guidelines.
+Section 22.5 authorizes the Executive Director of the Board of Dental Examiners of Nevada to issue a license to a qualified applicant without further review of the Board under certain circumstances.
+Sections 23 and 25 revise provisions relating to the licensing requirements for dentists and dental hygienists, and section 27 establishes a fee for the inspection of a facility required by the Board to ensure compliance with infection control guidelines.